stephaniehicks/quantify-snrna/README.md

 Build the reference index using `build-index-salmon.sh`.
 This process takes a few hours for each pipeline.
 Then run alevin using `run-alevin.sh`.

-For now, you need to manually specify which pipeline you are running in both of these scripts.
+For both scripts, you must specify which pipeline you are running by passing the name of the pipeline as a parameter (e.g. `build_index_salmon.sh transcripts`).

 ### Clean data